b-hemanth/my_page/content/home/experience.md

   location = "Chennai"
   date_start = "2019-05-01"
   date_end = "2019-08-30"
-  description = """Liaised between experts, bureaucrats, and politicians at J-PAL South Asia to evaluate and build policy, served as a consultant to the Tamil Nadu Welfare Ministry and worked with their top brass, and helped build and evaluated the state 24-hour Women's Helpline. """
+  description = """Led consulting on building and analyzed the data of the TN state women's helpline; worked on administrative data."""

 +++